GraphQLByPoP/graphql-clients-for-wp/clients/graphiql-with-explorer/README.md

+# GraphiQL with Explorer client for GraphQL by PoP

+## Instructions for generating the client code

 Upstream from where this code was taken: https://github.com/OneGraph/graphiql-explorer-example

 Project: https://github.com/OneGraph/graphiql-explorer

 Run `npm run build` to generate the files under `build/`, they are taken directly from there

+Then, check the name of the generated chunk, and add it on `function getJSFilename()` in class `GraphiQLWithExplorerClient`

 ---

+## Original `README`

 Example usage of [OneGraph](https://www.onegraph.com)'s open source [GraphiQL explorer](https://github.com/OneGraph/graphiql-explorer).